top of page

 The evacuation took place by ship over the Caspian Sea to Pahlavi in Persia (now Iran).
 The ships that were used were oil tankers and coal ships, and other ships that were not equipped to handle passengers.
 They were filthy and lacked even the basic necessities, like water and latrines.
 The soldiers and civilians filled these ships to capacity for the 1-2 day trip.
 When there were storms, the situation got even worse – with most of the passengers suffering sea sickness.

 Upon their release, Zbigniew and his family were among those evacuated to the Middle East, where Zbigniew enlisted into the Polish 2nd Corps.
-In 1943, he transferred to the Polish Air Force in the UK, travelled to England and served as a Flight Sergeant rear gunner on the Lancaster bomber.
+In 1943, he transferred to the Polish Air Force in the UK, travelled to England and served as a Flight Sergeant Air Gunner on the Lancaster bomber.
+His Air Force service number was 707311, and he served in the 300 Squadron.

 Zbigniew remained in England after the war, working as a bus conductor on the doubledeckers.
 In 1957, he immigrated to Winnipeg, gaining employment at Canadian Pacific Railway where he worked until his retirement in 1989.

 Shortly after arriving in Winnipeg, he met Joan Szwarc and they were married on June 27, 1959.
-Together they happily raised their four children, until her untimely passing on July 8, 1980.
+Together they happily raised their four children (Anna, George, Mary, and John), until her untimely passing on July 8, 1980.

 Zbigniew passed away on Thursday, November 4, 2010, at the age of 84.